 Experiment 2 tests whether participants actually drive more aggressively after a playing a violent or nonviolent racing video game.
-Participants will be 90 adults from a community sample.
-There will be 15 men and 15 women in each of the three conditions.
+Participants will be 40 American college students 18 and older.
+There will be 20 participants in each of the two conditions.
 After giving their consent, participants will complete the personal variables described in section B.1.1.
 In Experiment 2, we will also ask participants how many hours per week they spend playing video games, whether they have played the video games used in this experiment, and what their three favorite video games are.
-Next, participants will be randomly assigned to play one of three types of video games for 20 minutes: (1) violent racing game that rewards players for engaging in violent actions such as hitting other vehicles and pedestrians, (2) nonviolent racing video game, or (3) a nonviolent non-racing game.
-The video games will be preselected to be similar on other dimensions that could be related to aggressive driving (e.g., competition, frustration).
+Next, participants will be randomly assigned to play one of two types of video games for 15 minutes: (1) a racing game that rewards players for engaging in violent actions such as hitting other vehicles, or (2) a nonviolent racing video game.
+The participants in both conditions will play the video game Mario Kart 8: Deluxe on the Nintendo Switch to control for other dimensions that could be related to aggressive driving (e.g., competition, frustration).
+All participants will play the game using the same character and vehicle and they will race on the same courses.
+In condition 1, players will have the option to use items to attack other racers, while in condition 2 the items will be turned off.
 After videogame play, participants will rate the game they played on several dimensions (i.e., how absorbing, action-packed, "addicting," arousing, boring, challenging, difficult, enjoyable, entertaining, exciting, frustrating, fun, involving, stimulating, stressful, and violent it was).
 The violence rating will be used as a manipulation check.
 The other ratings will be used as possible covariates.
-To increase generalizability, we will use 3 video games per condition, for a total of 9 video games (3 violent racing games, 3 nonviolent racing games, 3 nonviolent non-racing games).
-Each game will be played by 10 participants (randomly determined).
 After participants complete the driving scenario, the state anger measure (section B.1.2), and the hostile appraisal measure (section B.1.3), they will be thoroughly debriefed.